aws-quickstart/cdk-eks-blueprints/docs/addons/paralus.md

 The Paralus project is a free, open source tool that enables controlled, audited access to Kubernetes infrastructure.
 It comes with just-in-time service account creation and user-level credential management that integrates with your RBAC and SSO.
 [Learn more ..](https://www.paralus.io/)

-Paralus Blueprint Addon deploys paralus controller on your EKS cluster using [paralus construct](https://github.com/aws-samples/cdk-eks-blueprints-patterns/tree/main/lib/paralus-construct) implemented with the EKS Bleuprints [CDK](https://aws.amazon.com/cdk/).
+Paralus Blueprint Addon deploys paralus controller on your EKS cluster using [paralus construct](https://github.com/aws-samples/cdk-eks-blueprints-patterns/tree/main/lib/paralus-construct) implemented with the EKS Blueprints [CDK](https://aws.amazon.com/cdk/).
 Detailed documentation on the same can be accessed from [here](https://github.com/aws-samples/cdk-eks-blueprints-patterns/blob/main/docs/patterns/paralus.md).

-Paralus Addon deploys the following resources:
+Paralus add-on depends on the following add-ons:

-- Creates EKS Cluster Control plane with public endpoint (for demo purpose only) with a managed node group
-- Deploys supporting add-ons:  AwsLoadBalancerController, VpcCni, KubeProxy, EbsCsiDriverAddOn
+AwsLoadBalancerController, VpcCni, KubeProxy, EbsCsiDriverAddOn
-- Deploy Paralus on the EKS cluster

 NOTE: By default paralus installs few dependent modules like postgres, kratos and also comes with a dashboard.
 At it's core paralus works atop domain based routing, inter service communication and hence above supporting Add-Ons are required.